 Summary

 In May 2001, officers with the Montgomery County Police Department were dispatched to the home of Leslie Preer located in the 4800 block of Drummond Avenue in Chevy Chase, Maryland.
 Preer, who lived in Montgomery County, just north of Washington, D.C., had not shown up for work, prompting a visit by police.
-Upon entering Preer's home, officers determined that a crime had been committed.
-Officers found Preer's body inside of her home and determined that she was a victim of homicide.
+Upon entering Preer's home, officer found Preer's body and determined that she was a victim of homicide.
 Investigators collected evidence from the crime scene.

-For twenty-three years, police worked diligently to determine who was responsible for killing Leslie Preer on May 2, 2001.
+For twenty-three years, police worked diligently to determine who was responsible for killing Leslie Preer.
 Traditional DNA testing did not yield a match, and a suspect could not be identified.
 In September 2022, Montgomery County Police Department teamed with Othram to determine if advanced DNA testing could help to identify the perpetrator.

 The Montgomery County Police Department submitted forensic evidence to Othram in The Woodlands, Texas so that a DNA profile could be developed for the unknown suspect.
 Using Forensic-Grade Genome Sequencing®, Othram scientists built a comprehensive DNA profile for the unknown suspect.
 After completing the process, the DNA profile was delivered to investigators so that a forensic genetic genealogy search could be performed to develop new investigative leads in the case.